gamescomputersplay/minesweeper-solver/README.md

 # Minesweeper solver / bot

+### TLDR: I just want to run the bot

+To run the bot:
+1. Clone the repo, have all the dependencies installed.
+2. Launch minesweeper_bot.py
+3. Bring the minesweeper game to the screen (it should display unclicked empty field).
+4. Press F10.
+The bot should find the game on the screen and play 10 games.

 ### N-dimensional Solver / simulator

 Minesweeper solver simulates or plays minesweeper games.
 It uses both deterministic and probability-based logic to come up with its moves, reaching the win rate of 38.6±0.3% for a standard Expert game (30x16, 99 mines).